ggordham/ora-presentations/perflab-ECOE/README.md

 ```

 In the second window you will look at top SQL statements for the PERFLAB user.
-While the make load is running, connect to SQL\*PLus and check the top SQL statements:
+While the make load is running, connect to SQL\*PLus and check the top SQL statements.
+Start SQL Plus from the findsql directory:
 ```bash
 cd perflab-ECOE/findsql
 sqlplus /nolog
 ```

-Connect properly based on if you are using a PDB or not
+Connect properly based on if you are using a PDB or not (replace mypdb with the name of your pdb)
 ```sql
 -- No PDB in use:
 connect perflab/perf$lab